What Is Clean Code? A Guide to Principles and Best Practices

 # ... calculate values ...

 This function performs three tasks: validating users, calculating values, and formatting output.
-If any of these steps fail, the entire function fails, making debugging a complex issue.
-If we also need to change the logic of one of the tasks, we risk introducing unintended side effects in another task.
+If any of these steps fail, the entire function fails, making debugging more complex.
+Also, if we need to change the logic of one task only, we risk introducing unintended side effects in another task.

 Instead, try to assign each task a function that does just one thing.